priyanshk20/priyanshk20/README.md

 Currently pursuing B.Tech in Information Technology from Manipal University Jaipur.

-Right now, I am learning React JS💻, some Backend stuff🖥, and starting my Competitive Programming journey with C++⌨.
+Right now, I am learning React JS💻, some Backend stuff🖥, and Programming with C++⌨.

 ## Connect with Me 🤝🏻